MicrosoftDocs/win32/desktop-src/TermServ/moveup-win32-tsgatewayconnectionauthorizationpolicy.md

 - AagWmi.dll
 api_type:
 - COM
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
 ---

 # MoveUp method of the Win32\_TSGatewayConnectionAuthorizationPolicy class

 Moves the current Remote Desktop connection authorization policy (RD CAP) one position up in the order that RD CAPs are evaluated.
 This method decrements the **Order** property of the current RD CAP and increments the **Order** property of the RD CAP that preceded the current RD CAP.

 ## Syntax